KaiTebay/KaiTebay.github.io/content/posts/smells-like-logical-error.md

 The sentences in parentheses are *implicit*: I've formalized them as charitably as I can.

 The first part is an extremely stringent condition.
 Unless there's an email provider which has no flaws (and, to my knowledge, there isn't since, for example, email providers have to comply with law enforcement), then the conclusion will apply to *every email provider*.
-Typically, this means inconsistency (if the person uses an email provider, which is almost surely similarly imperfect).
+Typically, this means inconsistency.

 I should note that I'm not including alternatives, like self-hosting, since this examples only assumes a stringent condition about third-party email providers.